-Our research contributes to several strands of the literature.
-First, our exploration of the global determinants of international EPs contributes to the ongoing discussion of how global shocks matter and transmit across international equity markets (see, e.g., Colacito, Croce, Gavazzoni, and Ready (2018); Bonciani and Ricci (2020); Bekaert, Hoerova, and Xu (2020); Avdjiev, Gambacorta, Goldberg, and Schiaffi (2020); Aldasoro, Avdjiev, Borio, and Disyatat (2020); Xu (2019)).
-Unlike existing research, our framework exploits empirical evidence from international stock return predictability patterns, which allows us to look at global risk compensations using cross-sectional information at various horizons.
+Our research contributes to several strands of literature.
+First, our exploration of the global determinants of international EPs contributes to the ongoing discussion of how global shocks matter and transmit across international equity markets (Colacito et al. 2018, Xu 2019, Aldasoro et al. 2020, Avdjiev et al. 2020, Bonciani and Ricci 2020, Bekaert et al. 2023).
+Unlike existing research, our framework exploits empirical evidence from international stock return predictability patterns, which allows us to look at global risk compensations using crosssectional information at various horizons.

-Our research joins the literature on understanding and estimating the dynamics of EPs, where researchers have used asset pricing models (as in Croce, Lettau, and Ludvigson (2015), Stathopoulos (2017), Martin (2017) and Bekaert, Engstrom, and Xu (2022)), surveys (as in Graham and Harvey (2005)), and novel data sets, such as dividend futures and dividend strips (as in Van Binsbergen, Brandt, and Koijen (2012) and Van Binsbergen, Hueskes, Koijen, and Vrugt (2013)).
+Our research joins the literature on understanding and estimating the dynamics of EPs, where researchers have used asset pricing models (Croce et al. 2015, Martin 2017, Stathopoulos 2017, Bekaert et al. 2022), surveys (Graham and Harvey 2005), and novel data sets, such as dividend futures and dividend strips (Van Binsbergen et al. 2012, 2013).
 Our model estimation strategy features two innovations.
 First, in an asset pricing framework, both U.S. VP and international EPs should be driven by common risk premium state variables.
 Empirically, we observe their covariance relationship (i.e., predictability results) and the dynamics of the VP components.
 By predetermining the loadings of the VP components on these premium state variables, we can estimate the loadings of international EPs.
 Second, we are among the first to attempt incorporating multiple predictors and, in particular, multiple countries in a unified estimation framework.

 Considering the U.S. VP and its asymmetric components as our main global predictors also contributes to the literature on international stock return predictability.
-Broadly, we add to a branch of the literature that investigates the predictive power of U.S. financial variables for international stock returns (see Rapach, Strauss, and Zhou (2013) and papers cited therein).
-More specifically, we add to the literature documenting the robust ability of the U.S. VP to predict international stock returns (Londono (2015) and Bollerslev, Marrone, Xu, and Zhou (2014)).
+Broadly, we add to a branch of the literature that investigates the predictive power of U.S. financial variables for international stock returns (see Rapach et al. (2013) and papers cited therein).
+More specifically, we add to the literature documenting the robust ability of the U.S. VP to predict international stock returns (Bollerslev et al. 2014, Londono 2015).
 A more recent strand of the VP predictability literature finds that compensations for bearing stock return variations associated with good and bad states are potentially different and that acknowledging asymmetry in the VP significantly increases its stock return predictability.
-This literature has focused only on VP's ability to predict U.S. stock returns (Kilic and Shaliastovich (2019), Feunou, Jahan-Parvar, and Okou (2017), and Feunou, Aliouchkin, Tédongap, and Xu (2020)).
+This literature has focused only on VP's ability to predict U.S. stock returns (Feunou et al. 2017, 2020; Kilic and Shaliastovich 2019).
 Given our goal to improve our understanding of global equity risk compensations through predictive coefficients, we contribute to this strand of the literature by showing that decomposing the U.S. VP into its downside and upside components also yields higher predictability for international stock returns.

 Moreover, there is scant literature on the drivers of cross-country variation in predictability patterns.
 We explore the role of financial and economic exposure to global risks in explaining these variations.
-Importantly, our cross-country calibration suggests that global investors may demand more compensation for bad global economic uncertainty in countries with higher economic exposure but lower financial exposure, shedding light on the non-trivial asset pricing implications of globalization (see, e.g., Kose, Prasad, Rogoff, and Wei (2009); Rapach, Strauss, and Zhou (2013); and Bekaert, Harvey, Kiguel, and Wang (2016)).
+Importantly, our cross-country calibration suggests that global investors may demand more compensation for bad global economic uncertainty in countries with higher economic exposure but lower financial exposure, shedding light on the nontrivial asset pricing implications of globalization (Kose et al. 2009, Rapach et al. 2013, Bekaert et al. 2016).